hslarson/ECE-5-LED-Cube/README.md

   - Uses memcpy to either queue a new matrix or allow the queued matrix to be shown
 - <b>nextLayer</b>
   - Handles the drawing of individual layers and the queuing of matrices
-  - First, calls the constructData() and bin2int() functions to format the data in a way that the registers will understand
+  - First, calls the constructData() function to format the data in a way that the registers will understand
   - Then, calls the sendData() function to send the data to the cube
 - <b>constructData</b>
   - A helper function for nextLayer() that handles the mapping of output pins and the conversion of the resultant binary array to an integer array